Skip to main content

 SSH UsernameEnter the login username of the server where the target data source is located.

-DB AccountUsername for login data source.
+DB AccountUsername for the database account.

 Access RegionSelect the region/location closer to data source for better network performance.